simon-sungil-park/receptionist-slack-bot/README.md

-# Receptionist Slack Bot - Virtual Recptionist Slack
+# Receptionist Slack Bot - Virtual Receptionist on Slack

-Receptionist Slack Bot is an application that allows companies to help visitors to meet their employees without having to go through a receptionist.
+**Receptionist Slack Bot** is an application that allows companies to help visitors to meet their employees without having to go through a receptionist.

 > Front-End Stack
 >  * React: https://reactjs.org/